Contents

 5.7 Reporting of breach or loss

 Any security breach as a result of the use of removable media including loss, theft or other incident, shall be reported to the IGM and to the relevant IAO in keeping with the incident management policy.
-The escalation route should first involve the staff’s line manager and the IT service desk shall also be informed.
+The escalation route should first involve the employee’s line manager and the IT service desk shall also be informed.

 5.8 Destruction of removable media